List of frequently asked questions and answers about COBRA coverage, participation and costs.

 Yes.
-Unless you were fired for “gross misconduct,” you still have the right to elect COBRA as long as you were enrolled in the County’s health insurance at the time your employment ends.
+Unless you were fired for “gross misconduct,” you still have the right to elect COBRA as long as you were enrolled in the County’s health insurance at the time your employment ended.

 I used to cover my entire family while I was an employee.
 Now, I only want to elect COBRA for myself and my spouse, since my kids have other coverage.
 Can I do this?